DPT Games Prefab Painter

 No. Unity 6's GPU Resident Drawer and SRP Batcher work with unique per-instance transform matrices.
 Randomizing scale, rotation, or position has no negative effect on draw call counts.

-9. Support & Custom Pipeline Integration
+Support, Contact & Custom Integration